Guide

 How important is CSS for front end development vs. back end development?

-But even for a back end developer, knowledge of CSS is helpful.
-Inevitably, you’ll be communicating with a front end developer, so knowledge of CSS definitely helps communicate what element on the page is going to be updated with the data that's coming from the back end.
-If you don't understand on a really basic level how to communicate some of the front end development concepts, you'll run into a roadblock at some point.
+CSS is crucial for front end development, but not back end development, although it’s helpful to know.
+At some point, a back end developer will work with a front end developer, so knowledge of CSS helps communicate what element on the page is going to be updated with the data that's coming from the back end.

-If the CEO of a well-known beverage company suddenly wants to rebrand his flagship product.
-He/she no longer thinks that the ubiquitous firetruck red color works and wants to shift to maroon – starting with the product website.
+Let’s return to our expert.
+Mecham explains it this way, “The CEO of a well-known beverage company suddenly wants to rebrand his flagship product.
+They no longer think that the ubiquitous firetruck red color works and wants to shift to maroon – starting with the product website.
 We’re the development team responsible for making the change.

-• Instead of going through the whole document, searching for every instance where we it was specified that something would be red, we could make a single alteration to our internal style sheet and make a universal change.
-Where it says color: red; instead of red, we’d change that to color: maroon; .
-And just like that, the text in every paragraph on the whole page would then be maroon.
-Efficiency goes through the roof!
+• Instead of going through the whole document, searching for every instance where it was specified that something would be red, we could make a single alteration to our internal style sheet and make a universal change.
+Where it says color: red; instead of red, we’d change that to color: maroon.
+Just like that, the text in every paragraph on the whole page would then be maroon.
+Efficiency goes through the roof!”

 • If we had leveraged an external style sheet (instead of an internal style sheet), we would be able to have our entire 100-page website immediately conform to the new style, rather than just the one page.